DevJasperNL/NetDaemon.Utils/README.md

 # NetDaemon.Extensions.Observables

-Collection of extension methods meant to enhance NetDaemon entities with stateful and boolean observables allowing for more robust implementations and a more intuitive coding experience.
+Collection of extension methods meant to enhance NetDaemon entities with boolean observables allowing for a more intuitive coding experience.

-For more information on NetDaemon, click [here](https://netdaemon.xyz/).
+- For more information on NetDaemon, click [here](https://netdaemon.xyz/).
+- Article containing more examples and explanation about this library: [Article with examples](https://dev.to/devjaspernl/supercharging-home-assistant-automations-initial-states-and-boolean-logic-for-netdaemon-rx-3bd5).

 ## Example Usage